Qing reconquest of Xinjiang: Timeline

 Phase 3: 1877, autumn: The Qing halted near Turfan for a few months, possibly to bring up supplies or avoid the summer heat.
 The death of Yakub Beg had disorganized the rebels.
 There were various conflicts which need not be listed and no single leader arose to organize resistance.
 In August an advance party left Turfan and the main body left on 27 September.
 In early October Karashar and Korla were occupied.
 The rebels dammed the Kaidu River and flooded part of Karashar, but this did not stop the advance.
 Bayen Hu adopted a scorched earth policy, burning houses and crops and driving the people westward with his army.
 Kin Shun (Jin Shun) made a forced march and somewhere near Luntai sighted a mob, said to be some tens of thousands of people.
 The rebel soldiers drew off from the civilians, a battle was fought and the Kashgaris fled to Kucha.
 When the Qing reached Kucha they found the townspeople fighting the rebels, having no wish to accompany them westward.
 The Kashgaris fought the Qing with some success, were defeated and fled, leaving 1000 dead on the battlefield.
 A depot was set up at Kucha and some effort was made to clean up the mess left by Bayan Hu.
 By the end of October Chang Yao brought up the rear guard and the advance was resumed toward Aksu.
 During this time, General Zuo with the main army had been inactive north of the mountains.
 He somehow crossed the Tien Shan and joined the advance.
 The Qing now had so many men and the rebels had been defeated so many times that Aksu and Uqturpan surrendered without a fight.
 (The commander of Aksu abandoned his post, was captured by the rebels, and executed.)
 On 17 December, Kashgar was easily taken.
 Yarkand, Khotan and other places then submitted.

 Aftermath

+Xinjiang incorporated as a province

 No further rebellion was encountered afterwards, and the reestablished Qing authorities began the task of recovery and reorganization.
 The Qing forces beheaded Turkic rebel commanders, and also tortured Ottoman Turkish military officers who served with the rebels.
 When the city of Kashgaria fell, the greater portion of the army, knowing that they could expect no mercy at the hands of Qing authorities, fled to Russian territory, and then spread reports of fresh Chinese massacres, which probably only existed in their own imagination.

-The Qing military governor of Hami in 1875.